 Christopher Hitchens - Jodi Picoult - Unusual Occupations 1939 - Amish Exiles TV - The Amish TV - David Weaver-Zercher - Leaving Amish Paradise TV - Amish: Out of Order TV - Witness 1985 -

 Do you know why the Amish girl was excommunicated?
-Too Mennanite.
+Too Mennonite.
 Christopher Hitchens v Alister McGrath, Georgetown University Washington debate 2007

 Our culture promotes individuality, while the Amish are deeply entrenched in community.
 To us, if someone stands out, it’s no big deal because diversity is respected and expected.
 To the Amish, there’s no room for deviation from the norm.
 It’s important to fit in, because that similarity of identity is what defines the society.
 If you don’t fit in, the consequences are psychologically tragic, you stand alone when all you’ve ever known is being part of the group.
 Jodi Picoult, Plain Truth

 The fear of going to Hell and burning eternally is a fear unlike any fear I know about.
 Amish Exiles, exile

-In the Amish culture allegations of abuse are dealt with by community leaders.
-(Amish & Abuse) ibid.
+In the Amish culture allegations of abuse are dealt with by community leaders. ibid.

 Rooted in the Protestant Reformation, the Amish church began in Europe and soon spread to North America.
 Today, Amish communities exist only in Canada and the United States.
 The Amish, caption, PBS 2012

 Amish families began settling in Pennsylvania in the early eighteenth century.
 They speak a German-based dialect known as Pennsylvania Dutch and refer to non-Amish as ‘English’. ibid. caption

 63,222.
 In their late teens young Amish must decide if they want to be baptised and join the church. ibid. caption